ao-apps/ao-payments-all/README.txt

-Convenience POM to include the credit card processing API and all connectors.
+Convenience POM to include the credit card processing API and all providers.

 For questions or support, please contact: